Trump Unveils Ambitious Missile Defense Plans

 Tom Karako with the Center for Strategic and International Studies adds that the Pentagon's ambitions as written in the report are more modest than Trump's goal of destroying any missile on the planet.
 "I think that's a fine aspiration," Karako says.
 "But from my reading of the document, it says something a little bit less."
 Most of the money for advanced systems like lasers will be restricted initially to R&D, he says.

 Overall, it remains unclear how much of Trump's missile defense strategy will become a reality.
-In his speech, the president implied that wealthy allies of the U.S. might help pay for the defenses, but Grego says it is more likely that members of Congress will be the ones who will authorize funding.
+In his speech, the president implied that wealthy allies of the U.S. might help pay for the defenses, but physicist Grego says it is more likely that members of Congress will be the ones who will authorize funding.

 "The Democratic House will be much more skeptical than previous Congresses," she predicts.
 "He'll have a tough time moving a lot of this stuff through."